Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Explainability and contestability in practice: points of friction in regulatory, institutional and technical implementations

-\textbf{Point of friction.} While the advantages of this translation process thus become evident, following through on it was described to be ``\textit{painful}'' (P8).
-Especially for people removed from the technical sides of AI, ``\textit{even explaining the concept of explainability sometimes can be challenging because they have to understand that AI is a black box}'' (P14), which is complicated further in the case of complex models that are difficult to explain in general.
-Similar comments were made about the distinction between judicial and non-judicial contestation actions, since ``\textit{there wasn't really a distinction [...] [s]o that would have been like one big grouping, looking at it from a legislator's perspective}'' (P5).
+While the advantages of interdisciplinary collaboration thus become evident, following through on it was described to be ``\textit{painful}'' (P8).
+Especially for people removed from the technical sides of AI, ``\textit{even explaining the concept of explainability sometimes can be challenging because they have to understand that AI is a black box}'' (P14).
+Similar comments were made about non-judicial contestation actions, which were not considered to be well-known in legal disciplines (we formulate recommendations for the implementation of non-judicial channels in Section~\ref{sec:recom_2_and_3}).
 Participants who had experience in both technical and legal disciplines described it as ``\textit{very challenging}'' to ``\textit{find a right level of abstraction where we don't get too bogged down on the details [...] versus where we don't generalize too much}'' (P9).
-Further, ``\textit{interdisciplinary research requires [...], a different type of language [and] [t]here is incommensurability between methods and approaches, [...] but I think that this is how we can resolve our grand challenges}'' (P8).
-Finding translation operations that facilitate shared conceptual understanding and vocabulary is thus essential to effectively inform regulatory efforts.
+Finding methods that facilitate shared conceptual understanding and vocabulary is thus essential to effectively inform policy and implementation.